pyroscope/pyrocore/docs/advanced-rtcontrol.rst

 .. code-block:: bash

     rtcontrol --exec 'stop= ; close= ; f.multicall=,f.set_create_queued=0,f.set_resize_queued=0 ; check_hash=' \
-              --from stopped -/1
+              --from stopped // -/1

-This command simulates pressing ``^K^E^R`` in the curses UI (which cleans the state of stuck / damaged items) and only affects the first stopped item.
+This command simulates pressing ``^K^E^R`` in the curses UI (which cleans the state of stuck / damaged items), and as written above only affects the first stopped item.

 Use different filter arguments after ``--exec`` to select other items.
 Afterwards, use ``--start`` to start these items again.